ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**April 28, 0930:**

+Directions for interactive grading.

+* You will come in to the grading session, as a group.

+* Each person will be asked two to four questions.

+* Some questions will be about your homework submission, such as "What does this line of code do?" and "What would change if the prompt had been such and such?"

+*  Other questions will be about the course itself, such as "Explain how Random Forests work" and "Discuss overfitting in the context of k-Nearest Neighbors."

+* Some questions may be of a followup nature, say of the form, "Following up on what your teammate X said just now, what about such and such?"

+* Sessions scheduled during the discussion section will be held in the classroom.
+While you are waiting your turn, please sit quietly at the back of the room, so as not to distract the group being graded.

+* All other sessions will be done in my office, 3053 Kemper.
+Please wait in the hallway while you're waiting for your group to be graded.

+* You are welcome to bring in any materials you want, including your homework, our readings and so on.

+* Regrades:  If you feel that your grade was "inaccurate," you are welcome to request a regrade.
+Note that the regrade will not consist of re-evaluating the quality of you submitted work and performance in interactive grading.
+Instead, it will consist of my asking you further questions of the type described above; questions about the course material will predominate here.

 **April 27, 1850:**

 [Here](https://towardsdatascience.com/lasso-and-ridge-regression-an-intuitive-comparison-3ee415487d18)

 ![alt text](https://miro.medium.com/v2/resize:fit:640/format:webp/1*Sxb7OPYTp5FAkQ72YrXrIA.png)

 is a better drawing than what I drew on the board today.
 Here is how I explained it.
 * Say we are estimating the population mean of a p-component vector.
 If the vector is just height, then p = 1; for height and weight, p = 2; for height, weight and age, p = 3, etc.